The Arts League Course Calendar

 You’ll learn to:

-- Use brushwork to convey form and texture
+Use brushwork to describe surface, texture, and form

-- Develop your painting from sketch to finish with gentle, expert guidance
+Develop your painting from initial sketch to finished piece

 Teacher Info: